costafacchini/library/README.md

 Considering that librarians work an 8-hour day without breaks, our authentication token for all types of users is valid for 8 hours.

 After this time the user will need to authenticate again.

+We will use the versioned API in case a modification occurs in the future that breaks the interface.

 ## Default credentials